wesleyduff/Objective-c-social-integration-template-app/README.md

 More to come at a later date

-As of 3-18-2011 After changing the file "keys.h" with the appropriate api keys, app keys, etc.. you will be able to leverage facebook and gowallas' api.
+As of 3-18-2011 After changing the file "keys.h" with the appropriate api keys, app keys, etc.. you will be able to leverage facebook and gowalla's api.
 NOTE: Twitter api integration should be completed and available for on 3-21-2011.
 Thanks

 As of 3-17-2011 The mobile plateform iOS is the only mobile platform supported